 - Back to School Night – Mid September

-- Middle School Science Fair – January (Held every 2 years, the next one will take place in January 2019)
+- Middle School Science Fair – January (Held every 2 years)

 - HEART Week – Week of Valentine’s Day

 - Spring Lottery – Mid April (for all grades)